tokarev-yuriy/moneyKeeper/readme.md

 # Money Keeper

-Money Keeper is web based project written in Laravel 4.2 which will help you to control your spends and incomes.
+Money Keeper is a web based project written in Laravel 4.2 which will help you to control your spends and incomes.

 ## Documentation